 The Mortgage Broker is active in the non-bank real estate lending industry in British Columbia, Alberta and Ontario.
 It identifies potential transactions principally through direct to market advertising and, to a lesser extent, through a network of mortgage brokers, repeat borrowers and its reputation.
 The Mortgage Broker seeks out, reviews and presents to the Trust, Mortgage investment opportunities which are consistent with the investment and operating policies and objectives of the Trust and services such Mortgages on behalf of the Trust.
 All properties are evaluated on the basis of location, quality and marketability.
 In addition, the credit of the borrower and stated income is also reviewed and, often, personal covenants are obtained from the principals of corporate borrowers.
-The Mortgage Broker has successfully originated, underwritten and serviced Mortgage investments aggregating \$1,389 billion, is currently placing between \$150 million and \$200 million in Mortgages annually and currently directly administers approximately \$246 million in Mortgages on behalf of numerous investor clients and financial institutions, since its inception in December 1997.
+Since 1997, the Mortgage Broker has successfully originated, underwritten and serviced Mortgage investments aggregating \$1.51 billion, is currently placing between \$100 million and \$150 million in Mortgages annually and currently directly administers approximately \$236 million in Mortgages on behalf of numerous investor clients and financial institutions.